 At Sir Alexander Fleming Primary School and Nursery, the children take part in a minimum of 4 maths sessions a week, 3 are predominately fluency and the 4th focuses on developing reasoning and problem-solving skills.
 The beginning of each lesson starts with a maths arithmetic starter to ensure that the children become fluent in all areas of arithmetic.
+The end of each lesson focuses on fast fluency using known facts.
 Blocks are carefully planned, with teachers using national curriculum objectives combined with the Framework of the White Rose Maths scheme to inform coverage.
 Problem-solving activities prompt discussion and reasoning, as well as promoting an awareness of maths in relatable real-life contexts that link to other areas of learning.

-In KSI, these problems are almost always presented with objects (concrete manipulatives) for children to use.
+In KS1, these problems are almost always presented with objects (concrete manipulatives) for children to use.
 Children also often use manipulatives in KS2, however where appropriate, this is child-led.
 Adults use careful questions to draw out children's discussions and their reasoning.
 The class teacher then leads children through strategies for solving the problem, including those already discussed.
 Independent work provides the means for all children to develop their fluency further, before progressing to more complex related problems.
 Mathematical topics are taught in blocks, to enable the achievement of 'mastery' over time, with more able children being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.